Qovery/documentation/website/guides/tutorial/how-to-deploy-nuxtjs.md

 </Alert>

-In this tutorial, you'll see how to initialize a NuxtJS application with server hosting target mode in the environment setup by Qovery.
+In this tutorial, you'll see how to initialize a NuxtJS application in the environment setup by Qovery.

 > Nuxt.js is a free and open source web application framework based on Vue.js, Node.js, Webpack and Babel.js.
 Nuxt is inspired by Next.js, which is a framework of similar purpose, based on React.js - Wikipedia

+Before start you have to choose between **Static Hosting** or **Server Hosting**:

+- **Static Hosting**: Statically render your Nuxt.js application and get all of the benefits of a universal app without a server.
+It will generate a static site.
+- **Server Hosting**: Good choice when you need an hosting that requires a server and is intended for SSR applications.

+Check the [nuxtjs documentation](https://nuxtjs.org/docs/2.x/features/deployment-targets) for more informations

 # Initialize a NuxtJS project